chijuiwu/Kinect2Kit/README.md

 ## Install
 Git clone the repository and install the dependencies.

+#### Server
+Create a virtual environment for the server.

     $ git clone git@github.com:cjw-charleswu/Kinect2Kit.git
     $ virtualenv venv
     $ source venv/bin/activate
     (venv) $ pip install -r requirements.txt

+#### Client
+Use Visual Studio to build the following projects.
+You may build either the debug or release version.

+    $ toolkit/client/csharp/Kinect2KitAPI
+    $ toolkit/client/csharp/Kinect2KitClient

+## Run

 #### Server
-Host address and port numbers are optional.
-By default, the server will run @ localhost:8000
+The ip address and port number are optional.
+By default, the server will run @ localhost:8000.

     $ source venv/bin/activate
     (venv) $ python run.py --host=[host] --port=[port]

 #### Client
-Use Visual Studio to build the projects:

-    $ toolkit/client/csharp/Kinect2KitAPI
-    $ toolkit/client/csharp/Kinect2KitClient
+    $ toolkit/client/csharp/Kinect2KitClient/bin/AnyCPU/Debug/Body-Basics-WPF.exe

 ## Limitations
 The current approach works best when all Kinects are placed on the same level.
-In addition, it will fail when the Kinects are more than 90 degrees apart, e.g. two Kinects opposite of each other.
+In addition, it will fail when the Kinects are more than 90 degrees apart, for example, when they are opposite of each other.